hef/IRCTransport/readme.md

     irc.autojoin=
     irc.verbose=false

-irc.server is mandatory.
+The irc.server setting is mandatory.
 All other settings are optional.
+Set irc.autojoin to a channel to have your users autojoin that channel.

 Available commands:
 -------------------
     /join #channel
     /leave #channel
-    /channel #channel -- changes active channel
-    /msg user -- send a private message to a user /nick new_name  -- change your display name.
+    /channel #channel -- changes your active channel /msg user -- send a private message to a user /nick new_name  -- change your display name.
-    /names #channel -- show users in channel
+    /names -- shows users in your channel
     /me action to perform -- performs an irc action /topic -- get or set the channel topic